Zone Fantasy

 Zone Fantasy was a television film channel in Italy that featured diverse programming.
 Zone Fantasy was targeted towards a mixed 16- to 45-year-old demographic, and focused on adventure, fantasy, horror and science fiction genres.

 The channel transmitted 24 hours a day, 7 days a week on SKY Italia.

-The channel ceased its broadcasts on 6 September 2011 and was rebranded by Horror Channel., and the other cities are switched into VH1 Classic in 2011.
+The channel ceased its broadcasts on 6 September 2011 and was rebranded by Horror Channel.